OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

     }
     ```

 4. Rename the script to **Set date and time**.
-Press the script name to change it.
+Select the script name to change it.

-5. Save the script by pressing **Save Script**.
+5. Save the script by selecting **Save Script**.

 ## Create an automated workflow with Power Automate

 1. Sign in to the [Power Automate site](https://flow.microsoft.com).

-2. In the menu that's displayed on the left side of the screen, press **Create**.
+2. In the menu that's displayed on the left side of the screen, select **Create**.
 This brings you to list of ways to create new workflows.

     :::image type="content" source="../images/power-automate-tutorial-1.png" alt-text="The Power Automate 'Create' button.":::